A dangerous connection between alendronate and ONJ

 - Severe joint, bone or muscle pain

 Signs of possible ONJ are are:

 - Pain, swelling or infection of the gums

 - Numbness or the feeling of heaviness in the jaw

 - Partial or complete loss of the jaw bone

-If you believe your Fosamax use has put you or a loved one in danger, please fill out our Case Review Contact Form to the right on this page to find out what your case is worth.
+If you believe your Fosamax use has put you or a loved one in danger, please fill out our Case Review Contact Form on this page to find out what your case is worth.